Here are some commonly asked questions we get about modular design and construction.

 DESIGN & MATERIALS

 Our innovative modular house construction hub is located in Brooklyn, just 20 minutes from Melbourne CBD.
-A member of the Modscape team will be happy to show you through our display suite and factory to help you get a feel for the space and benefits of the way we approach prefabricated houses and modular construction.
-You are welcome to visit anytime between 10am–4pm Monday–Friday, or we are open Saturdays by appointment.
-If you would like to discuss a specific project in more detail, or are travelling from interstate, please call us in advance so we can ensure you make the most of your visit.
+A member of the Modscape team will be happy to show you through our display suite and factory to help you get a feel for the space and the benefits of how we approach prefabricated houses and modular construction.
+You are welcome to visit anytime between 10am-4pm Monday-Friday, or we are open Saturdays by appointment.
+If you would like to discuss a specific project in more detail or are travelling from interstate, please call us in advance so we can ensure you make the most of your visit.
 You can contact us on either 03 9314 7769 or email@example.com.

 Definitely.
 We have a wide range of finish options but you definitely don’t need to be limited by these.
 External cladding, roof shape, internal wall finishes, floor coverings, paint colours, bench tops, fixtures and appliances can all be chosen to meet individual requirements, and clients are welcome to supply their own items for inclusion should they wish to do so.
 One of our team members will be happy to go through the range of options available for your prefab home when you visit us at Brooklyn.

 The standard ceiling height of each Modscape module is 2.7m (9ft).
 For ceiling heights above this, or for cathedral or mezzanine style designs, we can stack modules to create greater ceiling heights.
 More information about module size and configuration can be found in our Modular Design Guide.

 Yes Modscape can certainly assist with large extensions (containing kitchen/living, bedrooms, bathrooms etc).
 Our Brunswick and Carlton North projects are great examples as to how we approach extensions – a clear delineation between the original and the new.
 A small linking space is built on site after the modules have been installed.
 It very much depends on the eaves and roofline of the existing house as to whether the extension can butt up right next to it or whether the linking space is longer, enhancing the separation.